In addition to SAML SSO support for authentication, Signal Sciences also supports automated user management through Okta.

 The following instructions apply to assigning groups, though users will follow a nearly identical process.

-- In the Signal Sciences Okta application, click on Assignments.
-Then click Assign > Assign to Groups
+In the Signal Sciences Okta application, click on Assignments.
+The assignments menu page appears.

-- Select a group of users to provision to Signal Sciences
+Select a group of users to provision to Signal Sciences.
+A window appears requesting additional attributes.

-- Add the Role for the assigned group.
-This can be one of owner, admin, user, or observer
+Select the Role for the assigned group.
+This can be one of owner, admin, user, or observer.

 Note: Signal Sciences only accepts email addresses with letters that are lowercase.
 Email addresses with uppercase letters will result in erroneous behavior.